|

 Do not cut the yarn.

-End with 3 passes of teal.
+Finish by weaving 3 final passes of teal.

 What colors will you choose?